Credit Card or Cash: Which Is Better to Use?

 The Takeaway

-When it comes to using cash vs credit card, there’s no one simple choice that’s best for everyone.
-In fact, you may find that it’s best to use cash for some purchases and credit cards for others.
-Learning more about the pros and cons of each form of payment could help you choose the right one for your different transactions.
+When it comes to using cash vs. credit card, there’s no one simple choice that’s ideal for everyone.
+In fact, you may find that it’s preferable to use cash for some purchases and credit cards for others.
+Learning more about the pros and cons of each form of payment could help you choose the right one for different transactions.

 Compare credit cards with Lantern.